Vatsalsrivastava1209/Vatsalsrivastava1209/README.md

-<h1 align="center">👋 Hi, I'm Vatsal Srivastava</h1>
+<h1 align="center"> Hi, I'm Vatsal Srivastava</h1>
 <p align="center">
-  🚀 Aspiring Data Analyst • Python & SQL Enthusiast • Dashboard Builder 📊<br>
-  🧠 Learning fast.
-Building faster.
+  📊 Data Analyst specializing in Python, SQL, and Power BI <br>
+  Turning raw data into actionable insights and compelling dashboards
 </p>

 ---

 ### 🧑‍💻 About Me

-- 🎓 Budding data analyst exploring real-world problems through data
-- 💡 Passionate about uncovering insights using Python, SQL, Power BI, and Tableau
-- 📊 Strong interest in finance, marketing, and e-commerce analytics
-- ⚙️ Currently sharpening skills in Power BI and storytelling with data
+A data analyst with a passion for solving real-world business problems in finance, marketing, and e-commerce.
+My expertise lies in transforming complex datasets into clear narratives using Python (Pandas, Matplotlib), SQL, and interactive dashboards in Power BI & Tableau.
+I excel at data cleaning, exploratory data analysis, and presenting findings through effective data storytelling.

 ---